 The points-tested skilled migration visa categories target skilled migrants who are not sponsored by an employer and who have skills in specific occupations required to meet medium to long-term need in Australia.

 To select migrants with the skills and attributes considered to be in need in Australia, section 93 of the Act contains the power for the minister to attribute points for a range of factors.
 Applicants must score sufficient points to reach the pass mark applicable to be eligible for grant of a points tested skilled migration visa.

 The pass mark is a tool that allows for management of the skilled migration program and section 96 of the Act allows the minister to adjust the pass mark in response to Australian labour market needs.

 From 1 July 2012, a new skilled visa application process called SkillSelect was introduced.
 Information about points tested skilled migration and SkillSelect is available on the department's website.

 Further information is available on the department's website.

 The department also operates a national general enquiries line.

 Hours of operation: Monday to Friday from 8.30 am to 4.30 pm.
 Recorded information is available outside these hours.

 Fact Sheet 21.
-Produced by the National Communications Branch, Department of Immigration and Citizenship, Canberra.
+Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.

 Last reviewed September 2012.